iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/index.md

 model.pkl
 ```

-To start using DVC we need to [initialize](/doc/command-reference/init) a
+To start using DVC, we need to [initialize](/doc/command-reference/init) a
-<abbr>DVC project</abbr> on top of the existing Git repo:
+<abbr>DVC project</abbr> in the existing repo:

 ```dvc
 $ dvc init
 ```

-Start tracking the images directory and the model with `dvc add`:
+Start tracking the data directory and the model with `dvc add`:

 ```dvc
 $ dvc add images
 $ dvc add model.pkl
 ```

-> Refer also to `dvc run` for more advanced ways to version data and data
+> See [Data Pipelines](/doc/start/data-pipelines) for more advanced ways to
-> processes.
+> version ML projects.

-Commit your changes:
+This generates `.dvc` files, and puts the originals in `.gitignore`.
+Commit this
+project's version:

 ```dvc
 $ git status